ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

 7. Run the sample notebook to verify that you can access the dashDB database and perform Spark analytics modeling.

+## Shutting down

-To shut down the notebook server and the container, press Ctrl-C from the console or use `docker stop <container>` from a different terminal If you have verified that the container works and want to run it as a background service, replace the `-i --rm` arguments with `-d`
+To shut down the notebook server and the container, press Ctrl-C from the console and confirm with 'y' when running the container as a foreground process.
+For containers running as a daemon process, use `docker stop <container-name>`.
+Stopped containers can be re-started; use the `docker rm` command to dispose them.
+Use `docker ps -a` to find the names of all containers, including stopped ones.
+See the [https://docs.docker.com](docker documentation) for more information on managing containers.

+Note: Running `docker kill` or `docker rm -f` while notebooks are still open will terminate the container without giving it a chance to stop the associated Spark kernels running in dashDB.
+This will lead to stale spark applications that consume resources in dashDB.
+Use the monitoring facilities of dashDB (see below) to locate and kill stale "IBM Spark Kernel" applications.

 ## Monitoring

+Use `docker logs <container-name>` to see the Jupyter log output for a background container.

 In the dashDB local web console you can find a tab for Spark under Monitor->Workloads.
 From there, you can launch the Apache Spark monitoring web UI.
 The Toree Spark kernel used by the Notebook can be monitored